petzsch/petzsch.github.io/content/page/about.md

 ### About me

 My name is Georg **Markus** Petzsch.
-I am a [DevOps Engineer at Sternico GmbH.](https://sternico.com) and Freelance IT Consultant helping businesses to accept Bitcoin.
-I work on all sorts of awesome projects and want to blog here about some cool technologies that I came across during my work.
+I am a [DevOps Engineer at Sternico GmbH.](https://sternico.com) I work on all sorts of awesome projects and want to blog here about some cool technologies that I came across during my work.

 My favorite topics as of the time of writing this are: